star-inc/SIISP/snippets/README.md

-> If you visit the page from <https://opensource.starinc.xyz/siisp/>, please go to <https://github.com/star-inc/siisp> instead.
+> If you visit the page from <https://opensource.starinc.xyz/SIISP/>, please go to <https://github.com/star-inc/SIISP> instead.

-There are the snippets to fetch data from this repository.
+These are the snippets to fetch data from this repository.